 There are three main routes for a private company to go public.

 Once all of the required paperwork is in, the company will present its IPO roadshow.
 This gauges investor demand to determine the pricing of the IPO.
 Once a price is determined, the stock goes live on the market.
-The traditional IPO process is in-depth and usually takes between six to nine months.
+The traditional IPO process is thorough and usually takes between six to nine months.

-Reverse Takeover.
-A reverse takeover (RTO) is a SPAC IPO in reverse.
+Reverse Takeover: A reverse takeover (RTO) is a SPAC IPO in reverse.
 Instead of a public company acquiring a private company, a private company acquires a public company.
 By doing this, the private company effectively becomes a public company.
 The RTO process is similar to the SPAC IPO, but it can often require transaction and due diligence fees to target the right blank-check company.

-Real Life SPAC IPO Examples
+SPAC IPO Examples